stoklund/portable-simd/portable-simd.md

     return t.from_bits(bits)
 ```

-When two operands are NaN one of them is propagated.
+When two operands are NaN, one of them is propagated.
 Which one is not specified:

 ```python
 def propagate_nan(x, y):